ngs-docs/angus/shell_intro/shell-getting-started-01.md

 man head
 ```

-A lot of times the `man` page for a command has an overwhelming abount of info.
+A lot of times the `man` page for a command has an overwhelming amount of info.
 Press the <kbd>q</kbd> key to exit this window and return to our normal prompt.

 Many tools have a help menu built in that we can access by providing **`-h`** or **`--help`** as the only argument: